peter-75/oh-my-theme/README.md

 # Oh my theme

-A simple playground website to create/edit/visualize themes inspired by the codePen of Olivia Ng | built with theme-ui and gatsby
+A simple sandbox website to create/edit/visualize themes inspired by the codePen of Olivia Ng | built with theme-ui and gatsby

 https://oh-my-theme.com